quackduck/devzat/Admin's Manual.md

 Devzat listens on port 2221 for new SSH connections by default.
 Users can now join using `ssh -p 2221 <server-hostname>`.

 Set the environment variable `PORT` to a different port number or edit your config to change what port Devzat listens for SSH connections on.
+Users would then run `ssh -p <port> <server-hostname>` to join.

 ## Configuration